Name: Piragathesh S/O Subramanian

 What advice do you have for students who wish to pursue a similar course?

 Pursuing medicine can be tough and certain tasks might feel too huge to overcome.
-Therefore I suggest use the following steps as a guide:
+Therefore I suggest using the following steps as a guide:

 - Firstly, believe you can and you’re halfway there.